 Additional Analyses:

 Contribution of IC-emotion interactions to disordered eating: The contribution of the primary measures in each task to disordered eating will be assessed.
-Primary measures refer to the difference in SSRT to food vs. non-food stimuli in a negative emotional block in Study 1, averaged difference in pupil diameter in response to high vs. low calorie foods in the no-go condition in Study 2, and the difference in negativity ratings following a “rethink” cue in a go vs. no-go condition in Study 3.
-Three main measures of disordered eating will be taken from the EDE-Q: the restricted eating subscale, frequency of binge eating episodes over the past month, and the number of purging behaviors engaged in order to control weight (vomiting + use of laxatives) over the past month.
-In each study, a multilevel regression analysis will include the primary measure relevant for that study, group, and the primary measure*group interaction as predictors of the three disordered eating measures.
-To analyze the follow up data, the three measures of disordered eating at baseline will be added as predictors and follow-up disordered eating measures as dependent variables.
-It is expected that the primary measures will prospectively predict follow-up clinical measures of disordered eating over and above baseline measurements of these variables.
+Primary measures refer to the difference in SSRT to food vs. non-food stimuli in a negative emotional block in Study 1, the average difference in pupil diameter in response to high vs. low calorie foods in the no-go condition in Study 2, and the difference in negativity ratings following a “rethink” cue in go vs. no-go conditions in Study 3.
+Three main measures of disordered eating will be taken from the EDE-Q: the restricted eating subscale, frequency of binge eating episodes over the past month, and number of purging behaviors to control weight (vomiting + use of laxatives) over the past month.
+In each study, a multilevel regression analysis will be performed, which will include the primary measure relevant for that study, group, and the primary measure*group interaction as predictors of the three disordered eating measures.
+To analyze the follow-up data, the three measures of disordered eating at baseline will be added to the set of predictor variables and the follow-up disordered eating measures will serve as the dependent variables.
+It is expected that the primary measures will prospectively predict follow-up clinical measures of disordered eating, over and above baseline measurements of these variables.

 Analyses of specific EDs subtypes: In the primary analyses, we will separate the groups based on disordered eating type (i.e., restrictive vs. binge eating/purging).
 However, we also plan to assess differences between the specific diagnoses.
-This is important because if the results of AN-R and Atypical AN are similar, but different from AN-BP and BN, this will provide strong evidence that any abnormalities found in the interaction between IC and emotion cannot be attributed to weight status.
-This is because AN-R and Atypical AN share similar disordered eating pattern but differ in weight (Atypical AN are not underweight).
-In addition, AN-R and AN-BP do not share the same disordered eating patterns, but both are characterized by low weight.
+This is important because if the results of the AN-R group and Atypical AN group are similar to one another, but different from AN-BP and BN, this will provide strong evidence that any abnormalities found in the interaction between IC and emotion cannot be attributed to weight status.
+This is because while individuals with AN-R and Atypical AN share similar disordered eating patterns, they differ in weight (i.e., Atypical AN are not underweight).
+In addition, individuals with AN-R and AN-BP do not share the same disordered eating patterns, but both are characterized by being underweight.

-Exploratory correlational analyses: Exploratory correlational analysis will examine associations between the primary measures in each task and clinical/demographic variables including age, %EBW, illness duration (only in the patient group), emotion regulation difficulties (DERS) and propensity for using reappraisal (assessed via the ERQ).
-This will allow assessing the contribution all these variables to IC-emotion interactions.
+Exploratory correlational analyses: Exploratory correlational analyses will be utilized to examine associations between the primary measures in each task and clinical/demographic variables, including age, %EBW, illness duration (only in the patient group), emotion regulation difficulties (DERS) and propensity for using reappraisal (assessed via the ERQ).
+This will allow for an assessment of the contribution of each of these variables to IC-emotion interactions.